Viren070/EmuHaven/README.md

 Note: Windows Defender will detect the file as a virus since the file is unsigned.
 This is a false positive and can be ignored.
 To avoid the warning, follow the steps below.

+Please consider giving a ⭐ if you find this project helpful.
+Your support is appreciated!

 ### Running from Source

 If you want to run Emulator Manager from the source code: